lesleyrs/Client3/README.md

 Features:
 - should work on any 32 bit system with 64 MB of RAM on lowmem, networking and a (read-only) filesystem.
 - webassembly build to avoid javascript code being optimized out by the browser.
-- WIP ports for many game consoles, mostly from the 2000s.
+- WIP ports for most game consoles from 1998 until 2013!
+Ones with incomplete input are set up to auto-connect.
 - optional [config.ini](config.ini.example) file to change client behaviour.
 Create an empty config.ini to avoid passing cli args.

 See [docs](/docs) for more info and media.